dghost/quake2vr/README.md

 - `vr_hud_transparency` - Enables or disables transparency on the 2D UI elements.
 Default is disabled, set to 1 to enable.
 - `vr_ipd` - Set the prefered inter-pupillary distance in millimeters.
 Default is the value set in your user profile, or 64mm if not set.
 - `vr_motionprediction` - Sets the amount of time used for motion prediction.
 Set to zero to disable, maximum time is 75ms.
 Default is 40ms.
+- `vr_nosleep` - Prevents yielding while waiting to improve performance.
+Default is enabled, set to 0 to disable.
+- `vr_neckmodel` - Enables or disables the head/neck model.
+Default is enabled, set to 0 to disable.
+- `vr_neckmodel_forward` - Sets the forward distance from the spine to the eyes in meters.
+Default is 0.09 meters.
+- `vr_neckmodel_up` - Sets the vertical length of the neck in meters.
+Default is 0.232 meters.
 - `vr_ovr_chromatic` - Enables or disables chromatic aberration correction.
-Default is on, set to 0 to disable.
+Default is enabled, set to 0 to disable.
+- `vr_ovr_debug` - Enables a debug mode that force enables Oculus Rift support even if the device fails.
+Default is disabled, and to enable it you must launch the game with `+set vr_ovr_debug 1` added to the command line.
 - `vr_ovr_driftcorrection` - Enables or disables magnetic drift correction.
 If available it will use the calibration information set in your user profile, otherwise it will perform an automatic calibration.
-Default is off, set to 1 to enable.
+Default is enabled, set to 1 to enable.
 - `vr_ovr_scale` - Sets the distortion compensation scaling factor.
-Minimum is 1.0, maximum is 2.0.
-Default is the value necessary to achieve a full-width image.
+Values between 1.0 and 2.0 inclusive are valid, and values below 1.0 sets it to scale to the edge of the screen.
 - `vr_viewmove` - Sets player movement to follow the view direction instead of the aim direction.
-Default is off, set to 1 to enable.
+Default is disabled, set to 1 to enable.

 Other console variables of interest: